 You may think of South Meadow is simply as a place to park your car when hiking into the High Peaks Region, but it’s so much more than that.
 It’s a birding destination, a wildflower hunting ground, and an amazing scenic opportunity.
+The trail is only a vague path and is not marked in any way, but the woods and grassy areas are open and walkable.

 Primary Trailhead: Leave Lake Placid on Route 73, follow Route 73 toward Keene.
 Take the first right after the ski jumps onto Adirondack Loj Road.
 Then about 3.8 miles down this road, take a left onto Meadow Lane.
 Follow this somewhat rough road for 1.0 mile all the way to the end at the parking lot.